Laura Fuentes

 Kitchen Sink Cookies

-Sweet, salty, crunchy, chewy- this Kitchen Sink Cookie recipe has it all!
-It’s clear where they get their name from, and after one bite you won’t be making basic chocolate chip cookies anymore.
+Sweet, salty, crunchy, chewy- this easy Kitchen Sink Cookie recipe has it all!
+One bite and you won't be making basic cookies anymore.

 kitchen sink cookies on a cooking rack